nOneCode4u/linkshortify-autoskip/README.md

 ---

-## How it works (technical)

-LinkShortify runs a JavaScript countdown timer.
-Once the timer reaches zero, a button becomes active.
-The script polls every 500ms for that button to become clickable (not disabled, not showing "Please wait"), then triggers a click programmatically.

-v3 additionally hooks into `setTimeout`/`setInterval` to speed up the internal countdown clock itself.

----

 ## Disclaimer

 This script is for personal use to save time on links you are legitimately accessing.
 It does not bypass paywalls or access restricted content.